adsabs/adsabs-pages/help/search.md

  * doi:10.1086/345794
  * bibcode:2003AJ....125..525J

+Unfielded searches may give more results than one would like since would be searching the whole body of ADS records.
+A fielded query will result in a better result list.

 Search fields that are available for you include:
  * **Author** -- format: lastname, firstname middleinitial
  * **First Author** -- format: lastname, firstname middleinitial